 Which version of the app should I use at home and which version should I use at school?

-Home users should download and use the Scottie Go! app.
-Soon, we will also release the Scottie Go!
+Home users should download and use the Scottie Go! app, or the Scottie Go!
 Labirynth app.
 Schools and educational institutions should download and use the Scottie Go!
 Edu app.

 Scottie Go! education version - benefits and functionality